drivasperez/rxp/README.md

 - `rxp dot ast <regex>`: Outputs the regular expression as an abstract syntax tree.
 - `rxp dot nfa <regex>`: Outputs the regular expression as an NFA (Non-deterministic finite automaton).
 - `rxp dot dfa <regex>`: Outputs the regular expression as a DFA (Deterministic finite automaton).
+- `rxp dot vm <regex>`: Outputs the regular expression as a linear list of virtual machine bytecode.
+- `rxp dot vmtree <regex>`: Outputs the regular expression as a tree of nodes containing virtual machine bytecode, arranged to reflect the underlying AST structure.

 ### Examples: